isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 Global variables can be accessed from everywhere so they can introduce surprising dependencies between apparently unrelated objects.
 They are a notable source of errors.

 **Warning**: The initialization of global objects is not totally ordered.
 If you use a global object initialize it with a constant.
+Note that it is possible to get undefined initialization order even for `const` objects.

 **Exception**: A global object is often better than a singleton.